garrett361/transformers_notes/main.typ

   since rank $r = 0$, which owns sequence positions
   $(0 \, R \, dots.h \, S - R - 1)$ is only ever able to attend to
   $frac(S / R (S / R - 1), 2)$ positions, since its zero-position
-  component can never attend to anything after the first iteration.
+  component can never attend to any thing after the first iteration.
 This mismatch between ranks is suboptimal.

 + For zig-zag attention, there are two scenarios.
 Each produces the same